Support Our Work

 Scholarship Fund

-Our scholarship fund helps cover workshop fees and membership costs for underserved students who show initiative and commitment but can't afford full-price participation.
+Our scholarship fund helps cover workshop fees and membership costs for students who show initiative and commitment but can't afford full-price participation.
+Membership runs $7/month or $60/year - a small amount by most measures, but a real barrier for some families.
 Contributions to the scholarship fund are pooled and distributed based on financial need and demonstrated interest.

 Every dollar contributed to the scholarship fund goes directly toward offsetting fees & reducing barriers for students with financial need.